-During the construction period local people would be directly employed by the project; namely for site security, manual labour, transportation of goods and other similar services.
-The exact number of jobs that would be directly created by the project during construction is not known at present, but it is estimated to be approximately 346 positions during construction.
+During the construction period local people would be directly employed by the project, namely for site security, manual labour, transportation of goods and other similar services.
+The exact number of jobs that would be directly created by the project during construction is estimated to be approximately 59 positions during construction.
 The turbine assembly and testing would be undertaken by a highly-skilled team of turbine construction specialists (the majority of which would likely be from overseas as a workforce of this type is not currently available in the South African market).
-As part of the project, opportunities to employ and train up to 46 South African's to become skilled wind farm construction staff would be identified and implemented.
+As part of the project, opportunities to employ and train up to 20 South African's to become skilled wind farm construction staff would be identified and implemented.